-Dependencies (Downstream) – Downstream Dependencies are the departments that would be seriously impacted if YOUR department could not perform this Critical Function.
+Dependencies (Downstream) – Downstream dependencies are the departments that would be seriously impacted if YOUR department could not perform its critical functions.

-Dependencies (Upstream) – Departments (WITHIN your campus, medical center, or other institution) whose reduced functioning would seriously impair your own department's ability to perform this Critical Function.
+Dependencies (Upstream) – Departments whose reduced functioning would seriously impair your own department's ability to perform its critical functions.

 Mitigation – Activities providing a critical foundation in the effort to reduce the loss of life and property from natural or human-caused disasters by avoiding or lessening the impact of a disaster and providing value to the public by creating safer communities.